Germany's deserted airport of the future

 But this is now under question as local residents voted to keep the airport open in a referendum held on September 24.

-And yet, even if the engineering issues are finally resolved, doubts of another nature linger about the longer-term prospects of the airport: Will Berlin will ever become the major air center it aspires to be?
+And yet, even if the engineering issues are finally resolved, doubts of another nature linger about the longer-term prospects of the airport: Will Berlin ever become the major air center it aspires to be?

 Although the city has become a magnet for all sorts of technology-driven and creative industries, it remains the only European capital that's poorer than the rest of its country.